moiSentineL/war-of-becoming/README.md

 And so much more.
 The Last Destination: *becoming* out of your own league.
 #### But!
 - This is not going to be easy.
+I will suffer.
 - This needs extreme focus.
 - This takes time.
 - This requires you to **let go**.
 No more bullshitting.